k21971/EvilHack/doc/evilhack-changelog.md

 - Added some new rumors (true and false)
 - Wielding Dichotomy will protect worn armor from being burnt
 - Baby dragon tweaks
+- Fix: shambling horror possible resistances, add more info to pokedex